IBM/sppclient/README.md

 Installation
 For now, directly install into a local virtual env:

-# clone the project and change into the directory.
+# Clone the project and change into the directory.
 $ git clone https://github.com/sppautomation/sppclient.git
 $ cd spplib